peterlang-p/Telegram-Keyword-Monitor/README.md

 - ✅ **Configurable message formatting** and length limits
 - ✅ **Real-time configuration** updates without restart
 - ✅ **Duplicate detection** prevents spam from cross-posted messages
+- ✅ **Media forwarding** with photos, videos, documents, and other attachments
+- ✅ **Custom notification targets** - use channels, groups, or Saved Messages
+- ✅ **Debug tools** for troubleshooting and optimization

 ## 🚀 Quick Start